FELINE SPAY/NEUTER INFO

 HOUSE CATS and INSIDE/OUTSIDE CATS:

 2: WE REQUIRE A RABIES VACCINATION FOR EVERY CAT.
 You will need to provide proof of rabies per PA State Law which is the rabies certificate.
 If you do not have proof of rabies, it is required.
 Though it is not ideal, we will administer a rabies vaccine at the time of spay/neuter to unvaccinated cats.
 Surgery does not affect the ability of the immune system to mount a response, and therefore, the rabies vaccine should be effective.
 BUT, there MUST BE AT LEAST A 2 WEEK INTERVAL BETWEEN VACCINATIONS!!
 This means, if your cat requires rabies at the time of surgery you will need to wait at least 2 weeks after any other vaccination.
 You must wait at least 2 weeks so that the response of the immune system can subside before stimulating it again.
-Therefore, IF we would give a rabies vaccination 1 week after the FVRCP, it is very possible that it would not be completely effective!
+IF we would give a rabies vaccination 1 week after the FVRCP it is very possible that it would not be completely effective!

 3: While most vaccine reactions occur in the first 24-72 hrs, there are reported cases that occur 1-2 weeks post injection, this is the reason we like to do S/N 2 weeks after vaccinations.
 ALSO, if you require a rabies vaccine, and bring your cat in 1 week after a FVRCP vaccination, we will not be able to vaccinate for rabies which we require.
 Vaccines, if given at separate times, MUST be separated by at least 2 weeks due to the immune system.